FAIRmat-NFDI/AreaC-DOC-workflows/docs/tutorial.md

     - name: Output DMFT at P1, T2 calculation
       section: '../upload/archive/mainfile/pressure1/temperature2/dmft_p1_t2.hdf5#/run/0/calculation/-1'
 ```
 Now, `tasks` are defined for each of the methodologies performed.
-If properly defined, `inputs` and `outputs` inside each `task` will be able to link among them.
-For simplicity, we will skip referencing to methodologies.
+If properly referenced, `inputs` and `outputs` inside each `task` will be able to _link_ among them.
 Then:
 ```yaml
   tasks:
     - m_def: nomad.datamodel.metainfo.workflow2.TaskReference